argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/conceptual_guides.md

 # Conceptual Guides
-Argilla Feedback is carefully crafted for custom and multi-aspect feedback in LLM projects.
-Argilla Feedback stands as a key resource for LLM fine-tuning and Reinforcement Learning from Human Feedback (RLHF).
-It equips teams with a highly flexible platform for the critical stages of evaluating and fine-tuning LLMs for custom use cases.
+Argilla Feedback is carefully crafted for **custom and multi-aspect feedback in LLM projects**.
+Argilla Feedback stands as a key resource for **LLM fine-tuning and Reinforcement Learning from Human Feedback** (RLHF).
+It equips teams with a highly flexible platform for the critical stages of **evaluating and fine-tuning LLMs for custom use cases**.

-These guides offer a conceptual overview of Argilla Feedback, setting the foundation for exploring its technical applications.
+These guides offer a **conceptual overview of Argilla Feedback**, setting the foundation for exploring its technical applications.
 For a hands-on practical introduction, go directly to the How-to Guides or Examples section.

 ````{grid}  1 1 3 3